Skrylar/ImpromptuModular/README.md

 ![IM](WriteSeq64.jpg)

 Four channel 64-step writable sequencer module.
 This sequencer is based on Write-Seq-32, both of which share many of the same functionalities.
-Write-Seq-64 has dual clock inputs (each controls a pair of channels) and allows each channel to have their separate step lengths.
+Write-Seq-64 has dual clock inputs (each controls a pair of channels) and allows each channel to have their separate step lengths and step positions.

+Ideas: The first part of the famous [Piano Phase](https://en.wikipedia.org/wiki/Piano_Phase) piece by Steve Reich can be easily programmed into the sequencer by entering the twelve notes into channel 1 with a midi keyboard, copy-pasting channel 1 into channel 3, setting STEPS to 12 for each of those channels, and then driving each clock input with two LFOs that have ever so slightly different frequencies.
+Exercise left to the reader!

 Here are some specific details on elements of the faceplate which differ compared to Write-Seq-32.